-Let’s close with three take-aways.
-First, you can give an enormous boost to your innovation success by simply conducting the initial three steps above.
+Let’s close with three takeaways.
+First, you can give an enormous boost to your front end of innovation success by simply conducting the initial three steps above.
 We’ve recently introduced a six-point “Market Case” that captures this needed information.
 Fill out the form below and we’ll send you a free sample.

 Second, you’re not running a solo race.
 We’ve seen many clients use these steps to grow much faster than the markets they serve.
 This means their competitors will grow slower… and not even realize why.
 It’s worth asking if your company is poised to win or lose these races.

 Third, this always boils down to management commitment.
 That’s why we’ve recently published the e-book, Leader’s Guide to B2B Organic Growth.
 I invite you to download this at www.leadersguidetogrowth.com and get it in the right hands.
 For 2-minute videos on the same 30 lessons, visit www.leadersguidevideos.com.